 Content Overview Assessment Overview % This paper is set out through four sets of questions that predominantly cover technical principles.
-Students will be required to: analyse existing products demonstrate applied mathematical skills demonstrate their technical knowledge of materials, product functionality, manufacturing processes and techniques demonstrate their understanding of wider social, moral and environmental issues that impact on the design and manufacturing industries.
-Principles of (01) 80 marks 1 hour 30 minutes Written paper 26.7% of total A level This component has a series of longer answer questions that require students to demonstrate their problem solving and critical evaluation skills.
+Students will be required to: • analyse existing products • demonstrate applied mathematical skills • demonstrate their technical knowledge of materials, product functionality, manufacturing processes and techniques • demonstrate their understanding of wider social, moral and environmental issues that impact on the design and manufacturing industries.
+Technical Principles 120 marks 2 hour 30 minutes 30% of total A level This component has a series of longer answer questions that require students to demonstrate their problem solving and critical evaluation skills.
 Students will be required to: apply their knowledge, understanding and skills of designing and manufacturing prototypes and products demonstrate their higher thinking skills to solve problems and evaluate situations and suitability of design solutions.
-Problem Solving in (02) 70 marks 1 hour 45 minutes Written paper 23.3% of total A level The 'Iterative Design Project' requires students to undertake a substantial design, make and evaluate project centred on the iterative processes of explore, create and evaluate.
+Designing & Making Principles 80 marks 1 hour 30 minutes Written paper 20% of total A level The NEA requires students to undertake a substantial design, make and evaluate project centred on the iterative processes of explore, create and evaluate.
 Students identify a design opportunity or problem from a context of their own choice, and create a portfolio of evidence in real time through the project to demonstrate their competence.
-Iterative Design Project (03, 04) 100 marks Approx. 65 hours Non-exam assessment 50% of total A level
+NEA 100 marks Approx. 65 hours Non-exam assessment 50% of total A level